anselal/wekan/README.md

 Tested on Ubuntu Server 14.04.3 LTS but it schould work on all Debian based distributions

-This scripts automates the installation process for Wekan v0.90
+This script automates the installation process for Wekan v0.90

 It automatically downloads and installs the following packages: